iago-mendes/stemguy-posts/2021-01-10-how-does-the-internet-work.md

 <Img url='https://api.stemguy.club/uploads/google.png-168aa83c73b10b2d6c271a0355215344.png' alt='Google id card' credit='Designed using business vector created by freepik - www.freepik.com' creditLink='https://www.freepik.com/vectors/business' width=1500 height=1286 />

-Now that we have talked about the fairly complex information traffic, you may be wondering how does a server not get confused about where to send a certain piece of data.
+Now that we have talked about the fairly complex information traffic process, you may be wondering how does a server not get confused about where to send a certain piece of data.
 In order to avoid this problem, it is important to have a good identification system.

 ## IP addresses

-The main feature responsible to identify everything on the internet is the **IP address**, which is unique to internet connection around the world.
+The main feature responsible to identify everything on the internet is the **IP address**, which is unique to each internet connection around the world.
 For example, the IP address 172.271.162.174 identifies the main Google website.
 In the analogy we created in the beginning of this article, this would be equivalent to house address, which identify the post office and both the sender and the recipient.

 ## Domain names